michojekunle/merklr-tree-airdrop/README.md

 4. **Verify the Deployment:**

    Once deployed, note the contract address.
-You can verify the contract on Etherscan or blockscout if deployed in lisk-sepolia using:
+You can verify the contract on Etherscan or blockscout if deployed on lisk-sepolia using:

    ```
    npx hardhat verify --network lisk-sepolia <your-contract-address> <...args>